alexei-matveev/regelwerk/README.md

 ## Next Level: Lamda Calculus with Sets of Facts

-Would such a Calculus be useful or ist just a mind gymnastics?
+Would such a calculus be useful  or is it just mind gymnastics?
 Think of  composable programs  with "Rules"  operating on  "Sets of  Facts".
-Think of alternative N-ary Rules taking zero, one or more "Sets of Facts" as arguments and producing even more of that:
+Think  of N-ary  Rules taking  zero, one  or more  "Sets of  Facts" as arguments and producing even more of that as a result:

     Rules:: Facts1 -> Facts2 -> ... -> FactsN

 Think of  `select ... from  facts1 join facts2  ...`.
-Or ist it a `join` bad analogy because it is too "cartesian"?
+Or is  a `join`
+rather  bad analogy  because  it  is too  "cartesian"?
 What kind  of expressions besides  function application should be  allowed?
-Some set operations like Union and Diff?
+Some set operations like  union and  diff?
 Joins?
+A plain  irreversible union that trows facts of different domains  in a single pot/set is probably not a good idea type-wise.

 ## Build & Deploy to Clojars